PixiBixi/Youtube-dl-WebUI/README.md

 2. Edit config.php as you want it to work.
 3. Create the "videos" folder.
 4. Check permissions.
+5. Run composer dump-autoload
-5. Load index.php to check that everything works.
+6. Load index.php to check that everything works.

 ## Set a password
 1. Open config/config.php